 9. Your RBF is making me feel insecure.
 Smile more.

 It’s a woman’s job to make men feel at ease, isn’t it?
-No. Resting bitch face is the other person’s projected problem, not the lady who owns the face.
-Again, as long as the office space is cordial, communicative, and respectful, a woman shouldn’t be expected to emote on command.
-Men aren’t.
+No. No it’s not; Resting bitch face is the other person’s projected problem, not the lady who owns the face.
+Again, as long as the office space is cordial, communicative, and respectful, you shouldn’t expect women to emote on command.
+Men don’t ever get pressured to do so.

 10. Let me explain this rudimentary concept to you.
 It makes me feel important.
 You’re welcome.